 I miss you.
-Funny, how can I miss someone I don’t even know?
+How can I miss someone I did not get to really know?
 You’re such a mystery to me.
 You know to this day, I still don’t know your cause of death.
 You’re like Pink Diamond and I’m Steven Universe.
 It’s a cartoon mom, no I’m not too old for cartoons, you’re never too old.

 People tell me stories about you, and it’s always the same narrative: your mother had a great personality, she was a hard worker, she had an infectious laugh, she was a straight shooter, and she loved you very much.